 Most questions or complaints can be addressed through routine college channels.
 If additional assistance is needed, you are encouraged to file a formal written complaint.
 TSTC is committed to your satisfaction.
-The Customer Service Representative for our college is Annette Ellis.
+The Customer Service Representative for our college is the Associate Dean of Student Services.